MacFlorent/DcsBriefop/README.md

 In addition to the data available in the mission, DcsBriefop manages additional custom informations such as comments, map markers, custom radio or tacans, etc.

-DcsBriefop works with the static data of a DCS miz file, and as such cannot intepret and use dynam
+DcsBriefop works with the static data of a DCS miz file, and as such cannot intepret and use dynamically scripted informations.

 ## Usage
 ![image](https://user-images.githubusercontent.com/5670081/229312737-814e4882-48ea-42df-90c6-d0e22d1b48ff.png)